ycpcs/cs335-spring2025/syllabus/index.md

 Homework and Lab Assignments
 -----------------

-Homework assignments will be based on the lab activities performed during class and may include both written and programming components.
-Collaboration on homework assignments is encouraged, but each student must submit their own assignment solutions that demonstrate their understanding of the material.
+Homework assignments will be derived from the lab activities conducted during class and may include both written and programming components.
+While collaboration is encouraged, each student must submit their own solutions to demonstrate their understanding of the material.

 All homework assignments will be submitted as a __single .pdf__ to <a href="https://cs.ycp.edu/marmoset/">https://cs.ycp.edu/marmoset/</a>.
 If you have handwritten solutions, PLEASE USE A SCANNER APP to generate the .pdf.
 You are responsible for ensuring your submission and screenshots are legible.